La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : whether or not …

 .u
-: whether or not … (when connecting nouns and pronouns)
+: whether or not … (when connecting arguments)

 ### «**joi**» is ‘_and_’ for mass actions